POLST Legislation signed into Law

 – David E. Smith, MD, Little Rock, Arkansas

 This represents great efforts across many diverse interests and groups, including the Catholic Diocese of Arkansas, Family Council, Arkansas Medical Society, and Arkansas Hospital Association.
+People are hoping that this momentum will maintain and that people will continue to see an increase in their healthcare options for treatment.
+Green Health Docs offers Arkansas MMJ card certification online, which is one measure that people are focusing on next within the state.

 Signed by Governor Hutchinson on March 16.
 2017.